 After the warm-up, the trainer or coach will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
 The trainer’s role is to create a program that is specific to your goals and ensure each exercise is performed correctly and safely.
 The trainer will coach you through lifting mechanics, conditioning drills and a variety of other fitness aspects to ensure success.

-For our Semi-Private or Group Training options, you must bring or form your own pairs/groups.
+For our Semi-Private or Group Training options, you MUST bring or form your own pairs/groups.
 We recommend considering people with similar abilities or goals in order to maximize what we can program for your training plans.
-If you are having trouble finding people to train with, consider posting in our exclusive Members Only Facebook group!
+If you are having trouble finding people to train with, consider posting in our exclusive members only Facebook group: The Iron Association!
 We have a ton of private folks who may consider splitting the cost to form a training group!

 All members purchasing any of our monthly Training Subscriptions are billed a Harmonized Facility Fee.
 This is a monthly fee and goes towards all things that makeup our awesome client experience.
 The Harmonized Facility Fee funds cover shower/towel services, weekly promotions, giveaways, educational resources, free seminars/workshops and community events.
 We want to make sure we are able to offer our members more than training and our Harmonized Facility Fee ensures we are able to do so.